fhellwig/denormalize/README.md

 ### `denormalizeProperties(data)`

-- Given an object, creates a map of property names to property values.
+- Given any value, creates a map of property names to property values.
 The result of calling this is shown in the example above.

 ### `normalizeProperties(map [, normalizeArrays])`